kasali/kasali/README.md

 creating innovative solutions and exploring new technologies.
 ### 🔭 I’m currently working on ...

-I am currently working on several exciting projects, including developing a mobile app for managing personal finances and building a web application for a healthcare startup.
+I am currently working on several exciting projects, including developing a mobile app for managing personal finances and building a web application for a publicity startup.
 I'm always looking for new and challenging projects to expand my skills and knowledge and make an impact.

 ### 🌱 I’m currently learning ...

 I believe in continuous learning, and I'm constantly seeking opportunities to enhance my skills.
-Currently, I'm diving deep into jetpack librairies, exploring frameworks like Laravel and django.
+Currently, I'm diving deep into jetpack libraries like jetpack compose ..., exploring frameworks like Laravel and Symfony.
 I'm also focusing on improving my front-end development skills, particularly with React and Tailwind css.

 ### 👯 I’m looking to collaborate on ...